The Diocese of Novaliches is a Church for the new millenium.

 Over the centuries, changes in the locality can be seen with the Diocese’s vast grassfields converted into highly commercial, industrial and residential areas where big manufacturing firms, premiere shopping malls, small-to-medium scale enterprises, gated subdivisions, and colleges abound.

-The Diocese of Novaliches has similarly grown in the almost fourteen years since its establishment.
-Its once 50 Parishes and seven Vicariates in 2002 has now become 69 Parishes clustered into 12 Vicariates in 2016.
+The Diocese of Novaliches has similarly grown in the sixteen years since its establishment.
+Its once 50 Parishes and seven Vicariates in 2002 has now become 73 Parishes (2 Mission Areas) clustered into 12 Vicariates in 2016 and into three (3) Districts in 2019.

 With a combined geographical population of 2.6M*, the Diocesan thrust to serve the marginalized and help them attain decent lives through pastoral services that range from feeding programs to scholarships, youth formation, and family planning has grown to include legal assistance and care for the elderly, vulnerable adults, persons with disabilities, and even persons in need of spiritual liberation.